THE NARCISSIST'S EVIL AGENDA OF MASTERY AND CONTROL

 SPIRITUAL MISSING LINK AMONG NARCISSIST'S

-* For additional educational - Biblical knowledge concerning Chirst's discipline, please click our website hyperlink page titled:
+* For additional educational - Biblical knowledge concerning Christ's discipline, please visit our website page titled: "EGO AND THE FLESH WITHIN"

 * Reference our website: www.xxxhisway.com , for Synthia Esther's report concerning Preachers, Clergy, Priests, and Politician sex addicts making the news.

 Daniel Goleman writes about the sociopath (another dimension of evil within many narcissists), lack of empathy in his book, "Emotional Intelligence - Why it can matter more than IQ," Bantom Books, page 106-107: